ddev/ddev.com/src/content/blog/tmate-github-actions-contributor-training.md

 ### Failure Example

 Often we have a complex step and want to be able to debug it if it fails.
-For this we can used `if failed()`, as shown in the [failure example](https://github.com/rfay/tmate-demos/blob/main/.github/workflows/on_fail.yaml).
+For this we can used `if: ${{ failure() }}`, as shown in the [failure example](https://github.com/rfay/tmate-demos/blob/main/.github/workflows/on_fail.yaml).
 Tmate kicks in automatically if the step *before* it fails.
 It would be nicer if it kicked in on any failure, but it just kicks in when the step before fails.

 ### Workflow Dispatch Example